-Maple Cookie's house battery bank is isolated from the engine start battery and the house battery's have a capacity of 430Ahrs
+Amatheia's house battery bank is isolated from the engine start battery and the house battery's have a capacity of 430Ahrs

-The batteries are located in the stbd eng compartment.
+The batteries are in the starboard engine compartment.
 They do not require any checks whilst on charter.

-11. Anchoring, using the windlass and Electric winch
+11. Anchoring & the windlass